All Episodes

 Wow.

-Um, hey, your example of honoring others is so vital to our country right now, Sean.
+Hey, your example of honoring others is so vital to our country right now, Sean.

-I uh really appreciate how you um deflect praise and it just comes from a heart of humility.
+And it just comes from a heart of humility.

-Um you're just really choosing to be known for who you really are, nothing more and nothing less, and I believe that it builds unity within our country, which is so desperately lacking at the present.
+And I believe that it builds unity within our country, which is so desperately lacking at the present.

 So thank you for your voice.

-You fight for a democratic republic.
+You fight for our Democratic Republic.

 Thanks.